nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_project1.png "Manage resources tab")

 - Click on "Create Project", enter a unique project name ("My First Project" in the example below), and click "Create".
+The "Location" entry can be left as "No organization" (if a centralized billing account is set up, there would be options to set an "Organization" and "Location" with the G Suite organization name.)

 ![](./gcp_images/gcp_project2.png "Create Project button")